All-About-Berlin/ursus/README.md

 Then, a Renderer can use this information to render a template into a fully working HTML page.

-`FileContextProcessor`s create or transform the context for an individual Entry.
+`EntryContextProcessor`s create or transform the context for an individual Entry.
 For example, the `MarkdownProcessor` above.

 `ContextProcessor`s transform the global context after all Entries are processed.
 For example, it can add a `related_content` field to your blog posts.